 Q: I have a night permit how long can I stay?

-A: (Conduct Rule 17) Members must not stay night fishing on a club water for more than 72 hours between 1st May and 31st October.
+A: (Conduct Rule 17) Members must not stay on a club water for more than 72 hours between 1st April and 31st October.
 After which the angler must leave the complex for at least 24 hours, i.e. a member cannot move from Silver End Front Pit to the Back Pit or vice versa without a 24-hour break.
 The Committee reserve the right to reduce the 72-hour maximum if circumstances make it necessary.

 Q: I am a day member when can I start fishing?

 A: The day fishing period is 5 am to 10 pm.